ExplainersBrain providers & foundation models

 Why deployment tier outcomes matter most

 The framework's verification discipline anchors at the deployment tier because customer-facility outcomes resolve the upstream tier claims.
 A brain-provider tier model that performs well on academic benchmarks but fails at customer-facility deployment is at lower verification depth than a brain-provider tier model with verified customer-facility integration.
-An OEM-platform tier company with consumer-promised pricing but no deployed customers is at lower verification depth than an OEM-platform tier company with multi-year multi-customer commercial deployments.

 The deployment tier verification anchor explains why DEPLOY's framework operates the five-tier availability framework and four-tier capability framework at OEM-platform tier specifically: that is where consumer-evaluation outcomes accumulate.
 Brain-provider tier outcomes anchor through OEM partnerships at customer facilities; brain-provider tier evaluation is one step removed from the deployment tier verification anchor.